Southampton-RSG-Training/industry-skills-agile-training/episodes/21-collaboration-workflow.md

 FIXME: how the use of infrastructure should reflect and support how the team operates
 FIXME: the reality of simultaneous strands of development in a project
 FIXME: the main branch, the need for multiple branches

-## Introduction to Feature Branch Workflow

-FIXME: a process picture overview, of branch creation and commits to it, to branch merge
-FIXME: then add two steps in-between: the pull request and code review

-### Git Branches

-You might be used to committing code directly, but not sure what branches really are or why they matter?
-When you start a new Git repository and begin committing, all changes go into a branch — by default, this is usually called `main` (or `master` in older repositories).
-The name "main" is just a convention — a Git repository’s default branch can technically be named anything.

-So why not just always use the main branch?
-While it is possible to always commit to `main`, it is not ideal when you’re collaborating with others, or when you are working on new features or want to experiment with your code and you want to keep main clean and stable for your users and collaborators.

 :::::::::::::::::::::::::::::::::::::::  challenge